 - A hermit is said to have inhabited the island prior to the foundation of the monastery.

-- Inchcholm served in the defense of Scotland during the first and second World Wars.
+- Inchcholm was fortified during the first and second World Wars to defend Edinburgh.

 - The island is known for its population of seals.
 Aww.
 I’d like to see that.